Characteristics of the Coinage

 Mints -- A quantity of Constantius "Invasion coinage" was produced at a Mint in Gaul (exact location unknown, although some French researchers and collectors list it as Boulogne), manned by Lugdunese workers.
 All other issues were produced at the London mint formerly operated by the usurper Emperors Carausius/Allectus now re-opened (most likely consisting of just one officina) by Constantius.

-Obverse depiction -- Almost always (and throughout these pages) cuirassed (sometimes draped) right facing busts (but occasionally bare neck truncated) with a laureate head.
+Obverse depictions -- Almost always (exception: Abdication coinage - see below) cuirassed (sometimes draped) right facing busts (but occasionally bare neck truncated) with a laureate head.

 Obverse inscription (legend) -- Around periphery -- names and titulature reading clockwise